DataDog/dd-sdk-ios/docs/rum_collection.md

     }
     .build()
 ```
 Each mapper is a Swift closure with a signature of `(T) -> T?`, where `T` is a concrete RUM event type.
-This allows changing portions of the event before it gets send, for example to redact sensitive information in RUM Resource's `url` you may implement custom `redacted(_:) -> String` function and use it in `RUMResourceEventMapper`:
+This allows changing portions of the event before it gets sent, for example to redact sensitive information in RUM Resource's `url` you may implement a custom `redacted(_:) -> String` function and use it in `RUMResourceEventMapper`:
 ```swift
 .setRUMResourceEventMapper { resourceEvent in
     var resourceEvent = resourceEvent